alikhurram9000/FetchAndroidInternTestApp/README.md

   Displays grouped items in an expandable list.
 Tapping a group header expands or collapses the list of items within that group.

 - **Modern UI:**
   Utilizes Material Components such as MaterialToolbar, FloatingActionButton, ChipGroup, RecyclerView, and ConstraintLayout for a polished, modern interface.
+Taking inspiration the "Fetch" colors.

 - **Surprise Feature:**
   A "Floating Fetch" button opens a bottom sheet dialog with an animation (using Lottie) to thank you for the opportunity.